truenas/middleware/docs/userguide/index.rst

 `Common errors encountered when using OpenLDAP Software <http://www.openldap.org/doc/admin24/appendix-common-errors.html>`_ for common errors and how to fix them.
 When troubleshooting LDAP, open Shell and look for error messages in */var/log/auth.log.*

-To verify that the users have been imported, type **getent passwd** from Shell.
+To verify that the users have been imported, type :command:`getent passwd` from Shell.
 To verify that the groups have been imported, type
-**getent group**.
+:command:`getent group`.

 NIS
 ---